Msvbvm50.dll Is Missing on Windows: 6 Safe Fixes That Work

 Wait for the scan to finish, which usually takes 10 to 20 minutes.
 According to Microsoft’s SFC command-line documentation, the tool scans every protected system file and replaces incorrect or corrupted versions with the correct copies cached in the Windows component store.

 SFC’s behavior on msvbvm50.dll depends on whether the runtime is registered as part of your Windows component store.
-In our testing across five corrupted-runtime cases, SFC repaired the DLL twice, reported “Windows Resource Protection found corrupt files but was unable to fix them” in two cases, and detected no problem in one.
+It can repair a corrupted copy, but it may also report “Windows Resource Protection found corrupt files but was unable to fix them” or detect no problem at all.
 Use SFC as a follow-up to Fix 1 or Fix 2 if those didn’t fully clear the error.
 SFC won’t conjure a runtime that was never installed.

 #Deeper Repairs When Quick Fixes Fail